helen-tan/helen-tan/README.md

 ### Hi there, I'm Helen 👋

-- 🌱 I'm currently learning Angular, ReactJS and Spring Boot, and looking to gain new knowledge on frontend technologies
+- 🌱 I now code mainly using Angular with TypeScript for the frontend with Java Spring Boot for backend.
+Am interested in learning best code practices, new ways of efficiently debugging, implications of system architecture decisions and deployment practices.
-- ⚡ Fun fact: Avid Genshin Impact & Honkai Star Rail player
+- ⚡ Fun fact: Avid Genshin Impact, Honkai Star Rail, and Zenless Zone Zero player
-- 🤗 Hoping to be in a place with a good mentor in software engineering

 Learn more about me at [my personal website](https://helen-tan.github.io/portfolio-site/).